livingincircuits/portfolio/content/projects/2019-03-20/index.md

 I presented the user lab interviews at Sky Betting & Gamings ahead of the game customer takeover day to highlight the importance of lab testing for this project.

-Sky Bingo saw game launches increasing by 22% in its first few weeks and hit over £1m in stakes in under a month of being launched.
+Sky Bingo saw game launches increasing by 22% in its first few weeks and hit a huge milestone in stakes in under a month of being launched.